mediamonks/frontend-coding-standards/README.md

 #### Default in a switch

 Every `switch` must have a `default`.
-If there is no need to handle the `default`, either throw an Error or add a comment that the default is explicit ignored.
+If there is no need to handle the `default`, either throw an `Error` or add a comment that the default is explicitly ignored.

 ```
 switch (state) {